v-lungu/Recipe-Tracker/README.md

 ### Part 1:
 - I want to be able to add new drink recipes
 - I want to view all my recipes with a few basic filters
+- I want to be able to see a recipe in detail
 - I want to be able to edit my recipes
 - I want to be able to see an inventory of all ingredients I have at home
 - I want to be able to edit my home inventory